Proper Tire RepairSchedule Tire Repair

 Puncture Outside Repair Area

-As stated previously (image above), if a puncture from a nail or other objects is outside of the puncture repair area, the tire can't be repaired safely.
+As stated previously, if a puncture from a nail or other objects are outside of the puncture repair area, the tire can't be repaired safely.

 The repairs are limited to the middle, or "crown" area of the tire only.
 The crown is defined as the center of the tread, approximately 1 to 1.5 inches in from each shoulder.
 For most tires, the puncture repair area can also be defined by the first major groove on both shoulders.